-Our directors, executive officers and other CEO direct reports are subject to our robust insider trading policy.
+Our directors, executive officers and other senior leadership team members are subject to our robust insider trading policy.
 The policy includes earnings-related blackout periods, as well as Company-initiated blackout periods from time to time, as circumstances may warrant.
-Our insider trading policy allows directors, executive officers and other CEO direct reports to enter into Rule 10b5-1 trading plans for sales of Company securities.
+Our insider trading policy allows directors, executive officers and other senior leadership team members to enter into Rule 10b5-1 trading plans in compliance with all SEC rules for sales of Company securities.